3 misconceptions about code churn

 For example, elevated Code Churn could be an indicator that your team was given unclear requirements, or that a product owner is sending your engineer running in circles (see 6 Causes of Code Churn for additional reasons).
 For example, you can likely expect to see a significant increase in Churn at the beginning of an ambitious project—a signal that your team is experimenting with different implementation paths.

 Code Churn can be interpreted as just that: another data point.
-It’s neither good nor bad— it is signal data that helps paint a complete picture of engineering performance.
+It’s neither good nor bad— it is a data signal that helps paint a complete picture of engineering performance.
 When you understand what’s happening in the codebase, you better understand your team.

 Myth #2: There’s no such thing as “normal” Churn